Mr. Darcy and the Enchanted Library, Chapter 1

-Welcome to the first chapter of Mr. Darcy and the Enchanted Library, a full-length Pride & Prejudice fantasy variation.
-It’s a group story written round-robin style, and we’ll be posting the entire story here on Magical Austen.
-So mark your calendar for every Wednesday to read the next chapter!
+Welcome to the first chapter of Mr. Darcy and the Enchanted Library, a full-length Pride & Prejudice fantasy variation, a group story written round-robin style.
+You can read the first 5 chapters here while we prepare the entire story for publication.

 The story is written by our authors, but the plot was chosen by readers on Fantasy Reads for Austen Fans Facebook page.
 They voted on the main story line (second chance at love), magical system (animal familiars), setting (a magical library), original character (Darcy’s valet who is also his magical mentor), magical creature (griffin), and more.
 Then Monica Fairview, Sarah Courtney, Victoria Kincaid, Lari Ann O’Dell, Melanie Rachel, and yours truly, Abigail Reynolds, got to work turning it into a novel.
 Oh, the plot brainstorming and wild characterization!
 Oh, the surprises we have in store for you!
 I can’t wait to hear what you think!

 I won the lottery and got to write the first chapter.
 And here, without further ado, is Chapter One of Mr. Darcy and the Enchanted Library!

 Darcy straightened as the doctor emerged from Georgiana’s sickroom, revealing a glimpse of his sister’s wan, thin face resting on her pillow, her eyes closed in exhaustion, before her maid closed the door firmly.

 “Well?”
 Darcy demanded.